abotroskyro/SysAdminScripting/README.md

 This folder contains a series of scripts used for Application Whitelisting/Blacklisting and sending logs to Intune.
 ## WDAConAVD
 This folder contains a series of files and scripts that enable and enforce a Windows Defender Application Control policy on multi-session enteprise Azure Virtual Desktops (which cannot receive custom WDAC policies as other devices such as a physical laptop can)

+## IaC
+This folder contains some of my work with IaC